KartikHalkunde/LockedIn-YT/README.md

 LockedIn is an open-source browser extension that helps you focus on YouTube by removing distracting elements.

-**Compatible with:** Firefox, Microsoft Edge, and Chromium-based browsers
+**Compatible with:** Firefox and all the Chromium-based browsers

 **Features:**
-- 🎯 Hide Homepage Feed & Explore Pages
+-  Hide Homepage Feed & Explore Pages
-- 📺 Hide Recommended Videos & End Screen Cards
+-  Hide Recommended Videos & End Screen Cards
-- 🎬 Block YouTube Shorts everywhere
+-  Block YouTube Shorts everywhere
-- 💬 Hide Live Chat
+-  Hide Live Chat
-- ⚙️ Disable Autoplay
+-  Disable Autoplay
-- 🔌 Power button to quickly toggle entire extension
+-  Power button to quickly toggle entire extension

 **Privacy:** Zero data collection.
 No external network requests.
 All processing happens locally in your browser.